-Indian Heart Journal (IHJ) is the official journal of Cardiological Society of India (CSI) and accepts articles for publication from across the globe.
-IHJ is a bi-monthly peer-reviewed journal and aims to publish work of the highest quality from all sub-specialties of cardiology- clinical and non-clinical including cardiovascular medicine and surgery.
+Indian Heart Journal (IHJ) is the official peer reviewed open access journal of Cardiological Society of India (CSI) and accepts articles for publication from across the globe.
+IHJ is a bi-monthly journal and aims to publish work of the highest quality from all sub-specialties of cardiology- clinical and non-clinical including cardiovascular medicine and surgery.
 The journal invites original research articles, research briefs, perspective, case reports, case vignette, cardiovascular images, cardiovascular graphics, research letters, correspondence, reader forum, and interesting photographs, for publication.
-The aim of the publication is to promote research in India and serve as platform for dissemination of scientific information in cardiology particularly from South Asia
+The aim of the publication is to promote research in India and serve as platform for dissemination of scientific information in cardiology particularly from South Asia.

 Categories of Articles

 Articles can be submitted as Original Research Articles, Research Briefs, Review Articles, Perspective, Case Reports, Case Vignettes, Cardiovascular Images, Cardiovascular Graphics, Research Letters and Correspondence, Reader Forum and Interesting Photographs.